Ericsson/cognitive-labs/_posts/2025-07-31-python-packaging-evolution-pip-poetry-uv.md

 <pre> ```bash # Step 1: Install UV pip install uv # Step 2: Create a new project (adds pyproject.toml) mkdir my-uv-project cd my-uv-project uv init # Step 3: Add and install a package (e.g., requests) uv add requests # Step 4: Freeze dependencies into requirements.txt uv pip compile pyproject.toml -o requirements.txt # Step 5: Run a script within the virtual environment uv run python my_script.py ``` </pre>

 📝 *Tip: UV uses the pyproject.toml to manage dependencies and environments. **We** can run any command inside the project's virtual environment using uv run.*

+## UV (Ultra-fast Python package manager)

+- UV combines virtual environment creation and package installation into one streamlined workflow.
+- To create an environment:
+<pre> ```bash uv venv ``` </pre>

+- It auto-detects project environments and can also create one with a specific Python version:
+<pre> ```bash uv venv ``` </pre>

+- UV aims to be a faster alternative to tools like pip, venv, and even Poetry, especially for large dependency trees.

+🔹 *Ideal for users who value speed and simplicity in managing environments and packages together.*

 ## Virtual environment support with Pip, Poetry, and UV